ramonmarrero/katacoda-scenarios/katakoda/step1.md

 # Docker images

-Docker images is used to manage images.
+Docker image command is used to display images in the local docker repository.

+Let's try it!

-Now execute the command below:
+Execute the command below:

 `docker image ls`{{execute}}